AgrigateOne/jasper_reports/nspack/packout_runs/packout_runs.md

 |  Weight  |Total packed weight |if parameter 'use_packed_weight' is true then `sum(pallet_sequences.nett_weight)` else `sum(standard_product_weights.nett_weight * pallet_sequences.carton_quantity)`|
 |  Total cartons  |Total number of packed cartons |`sum(pallet_sequences.carton_quantity)`  |
 |  Percentage  |Percentage of packed weight to tipped weight |if parameter 'use_packed_weight' then `sum(pallet_sequences.nett_weight)/sum(rmt_bins.nett_weight)`  else `sum(standard_product_weights.nett_weight * pallet_sequences.carton_quantity)/sum(rmt_bins.nett_weight)` |

+Weight:
+if parameter 'use_packed_weight' is true then `sum(pallet_sequences.nett_weight)` else `sum(standard_product_weights.nett_weight * pallet_sequences.carton_quantity)`

+use_packed_weight?nett_weight:derived_nett_weight
+It is not a bug.
+Weight: Packed weight( pallet sequences' nett weight)
+Percentage: Percentage of packed weight ex tipped weight If you check on that run menu:lists | pallet sequences you will see that pallets for which the weight is null have no nett weight
+Under the reports you can choose to see the 'use derived weights' version of the report.
+And again only records for which the master files weights were set will have values